 Qualified Environmental Studies Program seniors may take selected courses in the Emergency Management Program toward their degree requirements.
 Students should refer to the Emergency Management Program description in University College and consult with their adviser.

-The standards for Departmental Honors are a 3.5 GPA in environmental studies/earth science courses and completion of an environmental studies seminar with a grade of B or better.
+The standards for Departmental Honors are a 3.5 GPA in environmental studies and sciences/earth science courses and completion of an environmental studies and sciences seminar with a grade of B or better.